rust-gamedev/rust-gamedev.github.io/content/news/028/index.md

 > generally interesting and unique features.
 >
 > - True WYSIWYG editing.
 The editor scene is rendered using Solid Engine's path
->   tracer in real time, yielding realistic lighting while editing.
+>   tracer in real-time, yielding realistic lighting while editing.
 > - The possibility to edit voxels directly in 3D, by using any brightly colored
 >   ball as a 3D pointing device.
 Read more about the [Ball
 >   Pointer][solid-ball].